Drug updated on 9/4/2024

 Multiple myeloma, version 2.2024, NCCN clinical practice guidelines in oncology. | 2023 | Journal of the National Comprehensive Cancer Network |

-Clinical practice guideline multiple myeloma. | 2022 | Myeloma Australia |
+Clinical practice guideline - Multiple myeloma. | 2022 | Myeloma Australia |

 Multiple myeloma: EHA-ESMO clinical practice guidelines for diagnosis, treatment and follow-up. | 2021 | Annals of Oncology |

-Multiple myeloma, version 3.2021. | 2020 | Journal of the National Comprehensive Cancer Network |
+Multiple Myeloma, Version 3.2021, NCCN Clinical Practice Guidelines in Oncology | 2020 | Journal of the National Comprehensive Cancer Network |